 - Often feeling inadequate or identifying with imposter syndrome

 Motivational Interviewing emphasizes building a relationship of empathy, curiosity, and collaboration, which is at the foundation of all clinical work, including clinical supervision.
 Supporting a supervisee as they are beginning their clinical practice requires careful attention to their vulnerability while they present their cases and documentation for feedback and review.
 The skill of Engagement is the 1st of the 4 Processes of Motivational Interviewing and is a useful tool in the supervisory relationship.

 The Middle Stage of Supervisee Development is often distinguished by:

 - Increased internalized confidence

-- Ability to recognize their own impact in the relationship with client
+- Ability to recognize their own impact on the relationship with the client

 - Willingness to admit mistakes and experiment with their own style